MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/set-placev3.md

 The FloorLabel parameter specifies a descriptive label for the floor.
 If the value contains spaces, enclose the value in quotation marks (").

-Once the ParentId is set to a room or workspace, the FloorLabel parameter will be read-only for that room/workspace.
+Once the ParentId is set to a room or workspace, the FloorLabel parameter is read-only for that room/workspace.
 To change the floor's label, update the Floor directly using Set-PlaceV3.

 |Attribute|Description|
 | -------- | -------- |